apache/drill/contrib/format-pdf/README.md

-# Format Plugin for PDF Table Reader
+# Format Plugin for PDF Tables
 One of the most annoying tasks is when you are working on a data science project and you get data that is in a PDF file.
 This plugin endeavours to enable you to query data in PDF tables using Drill's SQL interface.

 ## Data Model